project-chip/connectedhomeip/src/tools/interop/idt/README.md

 1. Flash the RPi SD with the debian based distribution of your choice.
 1. Plug the SD into the RPi.
-1. Ensure the RPi is connected to your network, either via ethernet or with Wi-Fi preconfigured in the disk image.
+1. Ensure the RPi is connected to your network, either via ethernet or with Wi-Fi configured in the disk image.
 1. Boot the RPi.

 ### Configure admin computer and push to the RPi